 Applications can access I2RS services through local or remote clients.
-In the figure, Applicatons A and B access I2RS services through local clients, while Applications C, D and E access I2RS services through a remote client.
+In the figure, Applications A and B access I2RS services through local clients, while Applications C, D and E access I2RS services through a remote client.
+The details of how applications communicate with a remote client is out of scope for I2RS.